 Background: A brief, impartial statement of the reason for the hearing and the date(s) on which the informal settlement was held, who held it, and a summary of the results of the informal settlement.
-Also includes the date the complainant requested the grievance hearing.
+It will Aalso includes the date the complainant requested the grievance hearing.